fullmooninu/manly_debian_ubuntu/README.md

 ### Usage:

-* Copy the .bash file somewhere, like your desktop
+* Copy the shutdown.bash file somewhere, like your desktop

 * Make it executable (chmod +x shutdown.bash or right-click->properties)